-CCAFS and the Food and Agriculture Organization of the United Nations (FAO) are partnering to establish and disseminate scientifically rigorous, coherent and affordable methodologies for estimating greenhouse gas emissions from land use.
+CCAFS and the Food and Agriculture Organization of the United Nations (FAO) partnered to establish and disseminate scientifically rigorous, coherent and affordable methodologies for estimating greenhouse gas emissions from land use.

 - Synthesized the state of knowledge about quantification of GHGs in agriculture and developed a road map for its improvement.

 - Identified incentives for economically viable and sustainable practices to mitigate climate change while also contributing to food security